-INTRODUCTION
+1. INTRODUCTION

-The personnel policies and procedures contained in this policy manual apply to non-classified, higher education employees of the Board of Education.
+The personnel policies and procedures contained in this policy manual apply to non-classified, higher education employees of the Council on Postsecondary Education.

-The Board of Education recognizes that there are collective bargaining agreements and individual employment contracts with non-classified Board employees in the system of public higher education.
-These collective bargaining agreements and individual employment contracts, and the terms and conditions of employment and salary structures therein contained, reflect the autonomy and distinctiveness of each institution within the higher education system, as well as the separate bargaining histories between the Board and the individual collective bargaining units.
+The Council recognizes that there are collective bargaining agreements and individual employment contracts with non-classified Council employees in the system of public higher education.
+These collective bargaining agreements and individual employment contracts, and the terms and conditions of employment and salary structures therein contained, reflect the autonomy and distinctiveness of each institution within the higher education system, as well as the separate bargaining histories between the Council and the individual collective bargaining units.

 Where the provisions of this personnel policy manual and the respective agreement(s) conflict, the collective bargaining agreement or individual employment contracts in force shall hold.
-Where there is a conflict between the provisions contained herein and institutional personnel manuals, the personnel policy manual provisions adopted by the Board shall apply.
+Where there is a conflict between the provisions contained herein and institutional personnel manuals, the personnel policy manual provisions adopted by the Council shall apply.

 This Personnel Policy Manual is prepared to provide information and guidance for employees.
-The Board of Education reserves the right to unilaterally change, add to, or delete any of the provisions in this Personnel Policy Manual at any time.
+The Council reserves the right to unilaterally change, add to, or delete any of the provisions in this Personnel Policy Manual at any time.
 This Personnel Policy Manual is not a contract of employment and does not create any legal or contractual rights or any past practices.